skyfi-dongnh/rn-sdk-skyfi/.github/copilot/coding-conventions.md

 - Follow linting and formatting from `.eslintrc.js` and `.prettierrc.js`.
 - Keep components **small, reusable, and stateless** when possible.
 - Use `modal.open()` to open a Modal component and use function useModal to  `const { close, done } = useModal();`
+- Use available components in project to create ui.
+- when component has button let's use CustomButton `CustomButton.tsx`
+- With Svg download of MCP or Figma, let's create component in folder `src/components/Svgs`,
+- when create a new screen let's detach each section like `src/components/screens/Home`

 ### File Naming
 - **Components/Screens:** PascalCase (e.g. `HomeScreen.tsx`)